LOOSE-LIPS/loose-lips-2.0/src/routes/blog/speed-gonzales-rave-theory-unsustainable/index.md

   In a world far appart from the Berlin-minded, poker faced and over-serious Techno, there lies a kingdom where chipmunk vocals co-exist with ravey stabs in a fluo world, echoing the euphoria from 1992.
-Rave Theory is a fine example of such a type of track that doesn&#39;t take itself seriously and can easily put a [...]Read More...
+Rave Theory is a fine example of such a type of track that doesn't take itself seriously and can easily put a [...]Read More...
 published: true
 tags: premiere
 featured: false